yoyoazs/YoyoLib/README.md

 ```js
 logger.log({content: "test log", date: false, console: false, log: false});
 ```
-date: allows to display the date or not\n
+date: allows to display the date or not
-console: allows to display in the console or not\n log : allows to save in the log file or not\n\n
+console: allows to display in the console or not log : allows to save in the log file or not

 These three parameters are set to "true" by default